Icon of a document with a circular chart and three lines of text.

 Accessibility Expertise: Applied NYU’s accessibility standards in Adobe InDesign and Acrobat, producing a screen reader-friendly PDF and ensuring inclusive access for all audiences.

-The Previous
+The Previous Year-in-Review

-The 2023-24 Year-in-Review serves as an additional example of my skills and experience in UX storytelling and design strategy.
+The 2023-24 Year-in-Review serves as an additional example of my skills and experience in storytelling and design strategy.